 Both strategies have downsides as well.
 If you go with your own team, you’re taking a bit of a gamble that you can assemble the right people with the right skills to get things done on schedule.
 “The last thing you want is a missed timeline plus added expenses for unforeseen revisions because the team hadn’t done it before,” says Mathew.

 In-house teams are also liable to get stuck speaking in their own company jargon, says Mathew.
 “It really helps to have somebody outside to bounce ideas off of.”

 If you choose to outsource, you’re gambling that someone else can handle the production process better and that they can faithfully bring your ideas to reality.
 Sometimes, agencies are busy, and you’re competing with other clients for their time.

 Plus, it can be harder to control reshoots and edits.
 “Say you do a two-minute product video, then the product changes,” says Blake.
 “It’s harder to get that agency back for a quick reshoot.”

 And, of course, there’s cost.
 Agencies’ specialized equipment and people come at a price that’s higher on a per-video basis, and you don’t get to keep anything except the video (and sometimes, the raw footage) when they’re done.

-Should You Produce Video In-House or Outsource?
+In-House Video Production vs. Outsource?
 When to Use Each Option

 Which method is better?
 Consider a few scenarios where each is a great fit.